 - Unicast Retransmission-Optimized, selective retransmission of dropped IPTV packets caused by noisy DSL lines or errors in the home network caused by poor quality wiring.
-The set-top box receiver (VQE Client) sends NACK packets to VQE Server to request retransmission of the lost packets. - Forward Error Correction (FEC)-Extra information is sent along with the video data at the application layer.
-The additional information is used by the VQE Client on the set-top box to detect and correct lost packets. - Rapid Channel Change (RCC)-When the subscriber requests a channel change, the VQE Client on the set-top box sends VQE Server a request for the new channel's IPTV packets.
-The VQE Server sends the VQE Client an optimized unicast burst of IPTV packets and other channel information from the VQE Server's cached video data for the new channel.
-This greatly reduces the time needed to display the new channel. - IPTV Packet Loss Monitoring-Facilities such as VQE-S RTCP Exporter help operators measure, baseline, and pinpoint problem areas of the video infrastructure, including transmission lines and home networks.
+The set-top box (STB) receiver, the VQE Client (VQE-C), sends non-acknowledgement (NACK) packets to the VQE-S to request retransmission of the lost packets. - Forward Error Correction (FEC)-Extra information is sent along with the video data at the application layer.
+The additional information is used by the VQE-C on the STB to detect and correct lost packets. - Rapid Channel Change (RCC)-When the subscriber requests a channel change, the VQE-C on the STB sends the VQE-S a request for the IPTV packets of the new channel.
+The VQE-S sends the VQE-C an optimized unicast burst of IPTV packets and other channel information for the new channel from the cached video data of the VQE-S. This greatly reduces the time needed to display the new channel. - IPTV Packet Loss Monitoring-Facilities such as VQE-S RTCP Exporter help operators measure, baseline, and pinpoint problem areas of the video infrastructure, including transmission lines and home networks.

-The two error-repair options, Unicast Retransmission and FEC, can be used separately or together for Hybrid Error Repair.
+The two error-repair options, Unicast Retransmission and Forward Error Correction (FEC), can be used separately or together for Hybrid Error Repair (see "VQE Hybrid Error Repair" section on page 4).
 Each repair mechanism has its own advantages and limitations.
 Whether Unicast Retransmission or FEC or both are used, the subscriber does not detect the error repair and no video artifact results.

-Figure 1-1 shows the location of the major network and VQE components in the service-provider network and in the subscriber's customer premises equipment (CPE).
+Figure 1-1 shows the location of the major network and VQE components in the service-provider network and in the customer premises equipment (CPE) of the subscriber.

-If FEC is used for error repair, an SMPTE 2022 compatible FEC stream generator, such as the Cisco Digital Content Manager (DCM), is required.
-The FEC stream generator (shown in Figure 1-2) is often located in the headend and transmits application-layer FEC packets.
-Real-Time Transport Protocol (RTP) encapsulation is a prerequisite for FEC.
+If FEC is used for error repair, an SMPTE 2022-compatible FEC stream generator, such as the Cisco Digital Content Manager (DCM), is required.
+The FEC stream generator, shown in Figure 1-2, is often located in the headend and sends application-layer FEC packets.
+RTP encapsulation is a prerequisite for FEC.

 The FEC stream generator, which is connected to the real-time encoders, subscribes to video channels from the headend and encodes FEC for each channel.
 It is responsible for originating FEC packets associated with individual channels and with primary multicast streams.
-For each FEC-enabled channel, a primary media stream and two encoded FEC streams are sent over multicast addresses (Figure 1-2).
+For each FEC-enabled channel, a primary media stream and two encoded FEC streams are sent over multicast addresses (see Figure 1-2).